Matixy/Basic-Js-Projects/MyNotes/README.md

 # [MyNotes](https://matixy.github.io/Basic-Js-Projects/MyNotes/) 📒
- Keep all of your tasks in MyNote
+ Keep all of your tasks in MyNotes